The Critical Synthesis Paper (CSP)

 One approach to the CSP would be to identify two or three major events / occurrences / processes in your professional experience and document them, including supporting, data-informed analysis from as many of the 7 competency domains as are pertinent (in most organizational situations, several of them will be relevant).
 Through this process, you should synthesize your understanding of the competency areas and how they work together across your professional practice.
 Think of the document as you would a woven tapestry.
 While it takes a number of different threads (the competency areas, seminal literature, your experiences, processes you engage in) to make up the pattern, when it is complete the overall perspective is an elegant, woven cloth, not the individual threads.
 This represents true synthesis and is preferable to trying to find a way to edit / revise / bolt your seven critical reflections into one big written document.

 The Critical Synthesis Paper should be a minimum of 4000 words in length, excluding title page and reference list.
-The CSP should adhere to APA formatting guidelines.
+The CSP should adhere to formatting guidelines.
 The formatting should include 12 point type, double-spacing, and 1 inch margins.
-The CSP is submitted as part of the Digital Portfolio, prior to the scheduling of the Comprehensive Assessment.
+The CSP is submitted as part of the Digital Portfolio, prior to the scheduling of the Comprehensive Assessment defense.

 The Critical Synthesis Paper (CSP) should also contain the following elements:

-A personal, data-informed reflection on the foundations of learning and leadership: What your definition of learning and leadership was in the beginning, what it is now, and how it has evolved.
+A data-informed reflection on the foundations of learning and leadership: What your definition of learning and leadership was at the beginning of the program, what it is now, and how it has evolved.

-A reflection on the concepts of "learning" and "leadership," as it relates to who you were at Program Induction, how you have changed, and who you are now.
+A reflection on the concepts of "learning" and "leadership," as it relates to who you were at the beginning of the program, how you have changed, and who you are now.

 - A synthesis of how theoretical constructs from the seven competencies are applied and demonstrated throughout your professional practice.

 The Critical Synthesis Paper (CSP) should not have separate sections labeled with the seven competency domains.
 Synthesis is the key.